AK-Kang/FutureMakers2022/README.md

 Today I learned more about different types of learning: supervised, unsupervised, semi-supervised, and reinforcement.
 It was interesting knowing more about different types of learning and their models.
 I also attended a seminar hosted by Mrs. Salila Yohn and discussed ethics regarding working in tech.
 I understood more about equality and equity and how to be as non-biased as one could in the workplace.

 7/8
 I learned about different runtime GPU, TPU, and CPU and when to use each.
 This was interesting since it could greatly improve the codes' runtime efficiency.
-I also learned a lot more machine learning models.
+I also learned a lot more about machine learning models.
 I need to look at each of them and analyze them more closely so that I know when to use which.